Object-Aware Cropping for Self-Supervised Learning: Results

-Table \ref{tab:openimages_full_results} shows results on object detection and semantic segmentation for COCO and object-detection on VOC by pre-training on full OpenImages dataset \citep{kuznetsova2020open} (all 1.9 million images) for 75 epochs.
+In addition to small OHMS dataset we also show results on full OpenImages dataset.
+Table \ref{tab:openimages_full_results} shows results on object detection and semantic segmentation for COCO and object-detection on VOC by pre-training on full OpenImages dataset \cite{kuznetsova2020open} (all 1.9 million images) for 75 epochs.
 We show improved performance over the baseline on both object detection and semantic segmentation tasks by using Obj-Obj+Dilate crops.
 Our proposed dilation method works not only for small multi-object datasets like COCO but also for datasets like OpenImages and performs well under a transfer learning setup.

+{\textbf{Results on ADE20K:} We also show results on ADE20k following \cite{Chen2017RethinkingAC}.
+The baseline MoCo-v2(COCO pre-training) gets 37.5 mIoU, while we get 39.2 mIoU.
+Similar to VOC and COCO, we see consistent performance improvement on ADE20k as well.}

+{\textbf{Results on Full OpenImages:} We also report classification results on full OpenImages dataset i.e 1.7 million images and on 212k random subset in Table \ref{tab:openimages_full_subset}.
+For the full dataset pre-training has been done for 100 epochs and for the random subset the pre-training has been done for 200 epochs.
+We can see that on the full dataset, the gap between supervised learning baseline and MoCo-v2 is still large, while the gap on random subset is not as big.}